h2oai/h2o-3/h2o-docs/src/product/tutorials/glm/glm.md

 0. From the drop-down **Parser** list, select the file type of the data set (Auto, XLS, CSV, or SVMLight).
 0. If the data uses a separator, select it from the drop-down **Separator** list.
 0. If the data uses a column header as the first row, select the **First row contains column names** radio button.
 If the first row contains data, select the **First row contains data** radio button.
-You can also select the **Auto** radio button to have H2O automatically determine if the first row of the dataset contains column names or data.
+To have H2O automatically determine if the first row of the dataset contains column names or data, select the **Auto** radio button.
 0. If the data uses apostrophes ( `'` - also known as single quotes), check the **Enable single quotes as a field quotation character** checkbox.
 0. To delete the imported dataset after parsing, check the **Delete on done** checkbox.